-As curators, Edward Peck and Phyllis Schwartz engage local and international artists in a conversation to develop an exhibition.
+As curators, Edward Peck and Phyllis Schwartz engage local and international artists in conversations to develop exhibitions.
 They offer participating artists the opportunity to collaborate and develop a body of work for exhibition.
 This collective approach invites diverse artists to work together: creating opportunities for collaboration and conversations about artist practices, the creative process and community engagement.
-Out of this process, a thematic approach to each exhibition is developed.
+Out of this process, a thematic approach to each exhibition develops.

 All Content On This Website Is Copyright © Phyllis Schwartz, Copyright © Edward Peck- ALL RIGHTS RESERVED